Arrested States in Persistent Active Matter: Gelation without Attraction: Dynamical Heterogeneity and Activity-Induced Aging

 The variance of the stationary times, $Q(t) = \langle (\tau_i (t) - \langle \tau_i (t) \rangle)^2 \rangle $, provides a global measure of the time evolution of spatial heterogeneity in our dynamics.
 Fig.~\ref{fig_variance_stationary_times} shows the ensemble averaged time series, $\langle Q(t) \rangle$, of $Q(t)$ at different densities and activities.
 In the passive system, $\langle Q(t) \rangle$ rapidly reaches a small steady state value in the non-aging regime of densities (Fig. \ref{fig_variance_stationary_times} (a)).
 Both the equilibration time and the magnitude of the steady-state dynamical heterogeneity grow with density, until for $ \rho > 0.1625 $, the equilibration time surpasses the maximum simulation time.
 In this aging regime, $ \langle Q(t) \rangle $ grows indefinitely.
 Activity drives strong growth of $\langle Q(t) \rangle$ at lower densities.
 However, as shown in Figs. \ref{fig_variance_stationary_times} (b)-(d), there is a delay time, $ \tau_{\textrm{active}}$, before which the system dynamics match the passive system.
 To quantify this delay time, we define $\tau_{\textrm{active}}$ to be the time at which the derivative of the stationary-time variance becomes greater than a small threshold, $ d\langle Q(t) \rangle /dt > \epsilon $.
-We find $\epsilon = 10^2$ gives a robust signature for the approximate time when the growth rate of $\langle Q(t) \rangle $ first becomes significantly different from zero, see Fig.~\ref{fig_variance_stationary_times}.
+For any activity the deriviative is positive for $ t>0 $, but it may remain small for some time: we find $\epsilon = 10^2$ gives a robust signature for the approximate time when the growth rate of $\langle Q(t) \rangle $ first becomes significantly different from zero, see Fig.~\ref{fig_variance_stationary_times}.
+We have checked that the choice of $\epsilon$ does not significantly change our results other than providing a scale.
 This delay time increases with decreasing activity or density.
 At very weak activities, therefore, we observe the passive behavior of $ \langle Q(t) \rangle$ since $\tau_{\textmd{active}}$ increases beyond our maximum simulation time.
-For instance, at $ \rho = 0.1600 $, Fig. \ref{fig_variance_stationary_times} (c) shows that the growing dynamical heterogeneity only appears for activities $ \Delta v \geq 0.025 $.
+For instance, at $\rho = 0.1600 $, Fig \ref{fig_variance_stationary_times} (c) shows that the growing dynamical heterogeneity only appears for activities $ \Delta v \geq 0.025$.

 In attractive colloids, the long-time behavior of MSD's has been used to analyze the gel-glass transition~\cite{C4SM00199K}.
 In the next section, we quantify the dynamical arrest of the active states using this measure.
 The phase diagram shown in Fig. \ref{fig1} (g) is constructed from these measurements.
 The states with percolated regions of immobile particles, seen in Figs.~\ref{fig1} (e)-(f), are dynamically arrested gel-like states~\cite{Cates_2004}.
 The non-arrested states (Fig. \ref{fig1} (d)) resemble fluids with suspended ``beads'' of gels~\cite{Cates_2004}.
 In the arrested states, the long time behavior of $Q(t)$, which is the analog of the zero-wavevector, four-point susceptibility, $\chi_4 (q=0,t)$~\cite{PhysRevE.96.042605}, resembles that observed at small wave vectors in a model of chemical gelation~\cite{Candia2017}.
 A striking feature of the arrested and non-arrested states at high activities is the appearance of ``voids''.
 We show below that the appearance of these voids is a manifestation of an extreme form of MIPS for these non-rotating particles that can be understood from ASEP dynamics.
 Physical gels arise from arrested phase separation~\cite{Zaccarelli_2007}, the gel-like states in our active lattice gas similarly seem to arise from arrested MIPS.